 We learned that the stage names and numbers were not as important as what you DO in each stage.
 The core mechanisms — the explicit teaching of strategies, the self-regulation skills, and the gradual release of responsibility — are what lead to student outcomes, rather than the name of the stage.
 The SRSD framework and content remains exactly the same, but how we presented it made it easier to keep the momentum going all year.

-While SRSD uses POW, the developers have been clear that adapting the mnemonics is encouraged.
-Unlike POW, “POWER” (Englert et al, 1991) provides a reminder to use all the phases when we write rather than dashing to drafting, then ending.
+Releasing Writers created TIDE (TDC) in 2012, then augmented this to TIDE-L based on new research showing that text structure (TIDE) and Language (L) were the strongest correlates to overall writing quality.
+Not beholden to one researcher or model, we use POWER (Englert et al, 1991) since this provides a reminder to use all the phases when we write rather than dashing to drafting, then ending.
 POW was introduced then used regularly in SRSD in 2003, though POWER was mentioned in SRSD in the late 1990s.

 Cycle” appears in SRSD studies around the same time, in the mid 2000s, to explain the concept that students will repeatedly use the strategies and self-regulation skills weekly, graphing gains as they meet their goals, then using the strategies and self-regulation skills again to meet increasingly challenging goals each week.